 There’s nothing quite like the thrill of being present at a birth!
 As a birth doula, you’ll support clients through their pregnancy, labor and the first few days after birth.
 This comprehensive online birth doula training and certification program will cover everything you need to know to have the confidence and skills to accompany parents on this journey.

-Being a birth doula is so much more than just rubbing a woman’s back during labor.
+Being a birth doula is so much more than providing encouraging words during labor.
 Most of the hard work is done well before labor ever starts.
 Choosing the right caregiver, preparing physically and emotionally for the arrival of a baby, dealing with unexpected events – all of these are things that a doula can help with.
 At CBI, we make sure you have a thorough grounding in all these areas and more.
-With ongoing support and guidance from your trainer, a strong focus on communication skills, physiology and birth doula skills, and everything you need to know about starting or growing your business, you’ll have the confidence and skills to provide the very best support to pregnant and birthing women.
+With ongoing support and guidance from your trainer, a strong focus on communication skills, physiology and birth doula skills, and everything you need to know about starting or growing your business, you’ll have the confidence and skills to provide the very best support to your clients.